Boeing 747-400: 747-400ER

 The 747-400ER (Extended Range) was launched on November 28, 2000, following an order by Qantas for six aircraft.
-The model was commonly referred to as the '910k', signifying its maximum weight achieved via structural modifications and modified landing gear.
+The model was commonly referred to as the '910k', reflecting its 910,000 lb maximum takeoff weight, enabled through structural modifications and modified landing gear.
 The 747-400ER included the option of one or two additional 3240 USgal body fuel tanks in the forward cargo hold, but Qantas only ordered the single body tank configuration, and no airplanes were delivered with two body fuel tanks.
 Manufactured by Marshall Aerospace, the tanks used metal-to-metal honeycomb-bonded technology to achieve a high fuel volume-to-dry weight ratio.
 The tanks featured a double wall and an integrated venting system, and achieved fuel control via a modified Fuel System Management Card (FSMC) which optimized fuel transfer into the Center Wing Tank (CWT) in flight, along with fuel transfer from the Horizontal Stabiliser Tank (HST).
 The tank was removable using tooling that interfaced with the cargo loading system.
-Similar technology had been used by Marshall in the development of body fuel tanks for the Boeing 777-200LR and Boeing P-8A Poseidon.
+Similar technology has been used by Marshall in the development of body fuel tanks for the Boeing 777-200LR and Boeing P-8A Poseidon.
 Other changes to the 747-400ER included the relocation of oxygen system components and the potable water system tanks and pumps, because the body fuel tanks prevent access to the standard locations.

 The first 747-400ER was used as a test flight airplane and painted in Boeing colors, with registration N747ER.
 Qantas received the first delivery of a 747-400ER registration VH-OEF on October 31, 2002, although it was the second airplane built.
-The flight test airplane was later refurbished, repainted in standard QANTAS livery, and registered as VH-OEE.
+The flight test airplane was later refurbished, repainted in standard Qantas livery, and registered as VH-OEE.
 Qantas was the only customer for the passenger version of the 747-400ER, chosen by the airline to allow for full loads between Melbourne and Los Angeles, particularly in the western direction.
 The 747-400ER could fly 500 mi farther, or carry 15,000 lb more payload, than the -400.

-In May 2018, Qantas announced that it would retire the whole of its 747 fleet by 2020, including all 747-400ERs.
+In May 2018, Qantas announced that it would retire its 747 fleet by 2020.
+The last 747-400ER was retired in July 2020.